Data Engineering / dbt

 - unique

-- name: customer_id
+- name: status

--- macros/calculate_discount.sql
+-- macros/cents_to_dollars.sql

-{% macro calculate_discount(price, percent) %}
+{% macro cents_to_dollars(column_name) %}

 {% endmacro %}

-Now use this macro in any model:
+Then in any model:

 order_id,

-FROM {{ ref('stg_orders') }};
+from {{ ref('stg_orders') }}

 seeds/